harr1424/PhoneticTrainer/README.md

 </p>

 ## Privacy Policy
-This app does not colect, store, or share any of your personal information.
+This app does not collect, store, or share any of your personal information.

 <br><br>